DHTMLX/scheduler-docs/data/recurring_events.md

 }
 ~~~

-#### Handling Exceptions
+#### Handling exceptions

-Exceptions, also referred as modified or deleted occurrences of the series, are stored as separate event records that are linked to their parent series.
+Exceptions, also referred to as modified or deleted occurrences of the series, are stored as separate event records that are linked to their parent series.
 Exceptions have three additional properties: **recurring_event_id**, **original_start**, and **deleted**.
-These properties allow us to easily identify modified or deleted instances and their relationship to the parent series.
+These properties allow us to identify modified or deleted instances and their relationship to the parent series easily.

+{{note
 Note, that unlike the traditional iCalendar format, exceptions (modified or deleted instances) are **not** stored in the **EXDATE** property of the **RRULE** of the series.
+}}

 Here is the example of the recurring series with one modified and one deleted occurrence:
 ~~~